kholysa/CopterMove/README.md

 ### Windows
   0) Download (or git clone) the repository.
 Extract the files to a location in your computer

  1) Create a python virtual environment in the directory with the repository's files.
-Run the Instructions below *_OR_* follow this guide https://docs.python.org/3/tutorial/venv.html
+Run the Instructions *in the directory with the reposity's files* below *_OR_* follow this guide https://docs.python.org/3/tutorial/venv.html

     a) Run this command `python -m venv myenv` to create a virtual environment.